jose-digiweb/room-homepage/README-template.md

 ![](./screenshot.jpg)

-Add a screenshot of your solution.
-The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
-You can choose either a full-height screenshot or a cropped one based on how long the page is.
-If it's very long, it might be best to crop it.

 Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
 FireShot has a free option, so you don't need to purchase it.